 I have served in the ELCA (Evangelical Lutheran Church in America) as an ordained minister since 2002.
 I have been pastor of King of Kings Lutheran Church in Ann Arbor since September, 2016; my 4th call.

 There are many things I love about the community of King of Kings.
 Today, I am grateful for their willingness to explore complex problems such as racism.
 I also appreciate the extent to which the folks at King of Kings value and take inclusion seriously.
 We are a Reconciled In Christ congregation, meaning we invite, welcome, and include LGBTQ folks.
-We believe that #blacklivesmatter and are beginning a study on racism this fall using Jim Wallis' book: America's Original Sin.
+We believe that #blacklivesmatter and began a study on racism last fall using Jim Wallis' book: America's Original Sin.